 Much has been published on the general topic of affordability and the programs designed to make it easier from rate revenues for low-income households to pay for their water and wastewater services.
 However, so far there has been little guidance on the legal framework influencing the feasibility of rate revenue funded CAPs in different states.

 Navigating Legal Pathways to Rate-Funded Customer Assistance Programs

 This project summarizes the principal legal barriers and opportunities to establishing an assistance program for low-income water and wastewater utilities in each of the 50 states, as well as Puerto Rico and the District of Columbia.
 Several case studies at the utility level highlight how CAPs are funded in light of the relevant state regulations.
 The project also includes potential model programs from other utility sectors, as well as potential model programs internationally.

 This project focuses on how CAPs can be financed by the utility.
 Specifically, the emphasis is on the ability to finance CAPs directly from rate revenues.

-The entire report can be accessed here.
+The entire report can be accessed under the Resources tab.

 A State-by-State Analysis

-The following interactive map categorizes each state according to one of four categories based on the level of authorization for rate-funded CAPs.
+The following map categorizes each state according to one of four categories based on the level of authorization for rate-funded CAPs.
 Designating a state to one of these four categories involved a methodical process, but was also subjective to some extent: part science and part art.
 Utilities regulated by state commissions tend to have a different level of authority on rate-funded CAPs compared to utilities not regulated by the commission in a given state.
 In addition to the 52 state summaries, nine utility-level case studies have also been developed to illustrate some of the findings derived from the legal summaries around the nation.
 Some of these utilities use funding other than rate revenues, whereas others demonstrate innovative ways of creating alternative pathways to somehow address or confront the ambiguity in their relevant state’s statutes.